-Align columns and rows across two (or more) tables
+Align Columns and Rows across two (or more) tables

 When creating dashboards in Power BI you want to organize and adjust the size and position of visuals in the best way possible.
-This may include aligning the column layout of two (or more) separate tables, placed one on top of the other.
+This may include aligning the column layout of two (or more) separate tables, placing one on top of the other.

 First, let’s have a look at an example where tables are not aligned.
 In the image below you can see, that even though visuals are aligned, columns inside the visuals are not.
 This makes a report harder to read since you cannot visually follow the data from the upper table to the bottom one: